 Our kids know us better than we know ourselves, and sometimes that in itself can trigger us.

-As they grow, they might have memories of profound, pivotal, defining moments in their lives….that we are unaware of.
+As they grow, they might retain memories of profound, pivotal, defining moments in their lives....that we are wholly unaware of.

 What seems insignificant to us might be Earth-shattering for our child - and we won't always be aware of it.